MediaCorp Teletext: History

+Due to "popular demand from businessmen", SBC announced that the service would start an hour earlier (at 6am) effective 1 February 1984.

+By October 1984, SBC announced plans to expand the service, whose user base has risen from 3,000 at the time of launch the previous year to 25,000.
+Still, this represented 5% of television sets in Singapore.
+The number of pages has increased from 100 to 300, enhancing information in certain sections.

+The bus guide was removed in 1986 due to limited usage.

+The service was renamed INtv on 18 January 1993.
+The simulcast on SBC 8 was not broadcast due to the technical update being carried that day.
+The new name also introduced the Newsreel function for news updates and Fastext shortcuts.
+The revamped service came on the same day Singapore Telecom launched the similar Teleview, whose staff was unaware of the SBCText rebrand.
+SBC said that it did not compete with Teleview, claiming that both services were different from each other.
+Its service was halted temporarily on 10 December 1993 after the INtv data lines were wrongly cut.
+Most services were restored by the end of the day.
+A PC version, Networked INtv, developed by the Network Technology Research Centre of Nanyang Technical University, was publicly released in January 1994.

+It was later expanded to Channel News Asia when the channel was launched on 1 March 1999.
+From late September 2001, the service became available 24/7.

 Teletext Classifieds was shut down on 1 September 2012.

 On 3 September 2013, MediaCorp announced that the service will be discontinued from 30th of that month due to “declining usage”.

 Content

 Teletext was provided on three MediaCorp channels, with each channel specialising in specific types of information.
 Teletext on Channel 5 specialised in entertainment and lifestyle information, Classifieds on Channel 8 and business information on Channel News Asia.

 Teletext Online

 When the service was still online, the Teletext versions of all three channels were available for browsing via the Internet and features a nearly up-to-date version of the Teletext shown on television (delays might be up to 10 minutes).
 As with the Teletext on television, this service is now discontinued.